 The CITES species

-Roughly 5,000 species of animals and 29,000 species of plants are protected by CITES against over-exploitation through international trade.
+Roughly 5,600 species of animals and 30,000 species of plants are protected by CITES against over-exploitation through international trade.
 They are listed in the three CITES Appendices.
 The species are grouped in the Appendices according to how threatened they are by international trade.
 They include some whole groups, such as primates, cetaceans (whales, dolphins and porpoises), sea turtles, parrots, corals, cacti and orchids.
-But in some cases only a subspecies or geographically separate population of a species (for example the population of just one country) is listed.
-The table below shows the approximate numbers of species that are included in the CITES Appendices as from 22 December 2011*.
+However, in some cases only a subspecies or geographically separate population of a species (for example the population of just one country) is listed.
+The table below shows the approximate numbers of species that are included in the CITES Appendices as of 2 October 2013*.
 A more detailed table is available here.

 |Appendix I||Appendix II||Appendix III|

 |Mammals||300 spp. (incl.
 11 popns) + 23 sspp. (incl.
 3 popns)||501 spp. (incl.
 16 popns) + 7 sspp. (incl.
 2 popns)||45 spp. + 10 sspp.|

 |Birds||154 spp. (incl.
 2 popns) + 10 sspp.||1278 spp. (incl.
 1 popn) + 3 sspp.||25 spp.|

 |Reptiles||80 spp. (incl.
 8 popns) + 5 sspp.||673 spp. (incl.
 6 popns)||40 spp.|